It was a grueling season of slamming doors, elevated voices, and hot, sticky tears.

 She Was Selfless and acted to meet my needs.

 Extending kindness and goodness often requires that we give up something.
 If we’re honest, most of us probably don’t like to be inconvenienced.
 It’s not easy to drop everything and put the needs of someone else above our own.
 Especially when it requires that we give up our time and personal resources.

-In order to help those in need, we may not be able to always do what we want, get what we want, or go where we want to go.
+To help those in need, we may not be able to always do what we want, get what we want, or go where we want to go.
 My friend was willing to selflessly extend me kindness, despite what it cost her.
 She didn’t turn a blind eye or try to brush me off.
 Out of the goodness of her heart, she unselfishly chose to put aside her personal wants, desires, and plans so that she could minister to my needs.
-Her goodness gave me the support and encouragement I desperately needed during a difficult time in my marriage.
+Her kindness gave me the support and encouragement I desperately needed during a difficult time in my marriage.

 Will you compassionately recognize their need and tenderly extend them kindness?
 Will you lovingly minister to their needs?
-It’s hard to sacrifice our wants, desires, and plans.
+Sacrificing our wants, desires, and plans are hard.
 But isn’t it worth it if it meets a need?
 When we act on the opportunities to help those around us, we are partnering with God to share His Goodness with the world.
 Let’s open our eyes, ears and our hearts to the needs of those around us and selflessly love on them!

 Thank you for joining me.
 I have enjoyed learning more about the fruits of Kindness and Goodness with you!
 This article concludes our study on the Fruits of Kindness and Goodness.
 This has been a part of my current series, Sweet Smelling Fruit—Cultivating a Heart that Lives by the Spirit.
 If you would like to read past articles from this series click here.